 Question everything you hear and be willing to evolve.
 The best trainers recognize every 6 months how terrible of a trainer they were 6 months ago.

 Want to know more about the difference between certifications and what you need to know about them.
-Here’s the Top Personal Training Certifications in the United States and the Top Personal Training Certifications in Canada.
+Here’s the Personal Trainer Certification Comparison for the United States and a comparison of the Best Personal Training Certification: Canada.

 The Cheers Effect

 When anybody comes into your gym smile a big smile and say hello.
 If you don’t know them, introduce yourself and remember their name.
 Be sure to introduce your clients to every member of the gym.
 Always give people a big smile and a handshake the minute you see them.